Neal Dunn: Early life and career

 Dunn was born in Boston, Massachusetts, on February 16, 1953.
-He earned a Bachelor of Science degree in interdisciplinary sciences from Washington and Lee University and a Doctor of Medicine from the George Washington University School of Medicine & Health Sciences.
+He earned a Bachelor of Science degree in interdisciplinary sciences from Washington and Lee University, and a Doctor of Medicine from the George Washington University School of Medicine & Health Sciences.
 He completed his medical internship at Walter Reed Army Medical Center.
 Dunn served in the United States Army for 11 years of active duty, reaching the rank of major.
-He then settled in Panama City, Florida, where he helped found the Panama City Urological Center, the Panama City Surgery Center, and was the founding chairman of Summit Bank.
+He then settled in Panama City, Florida, where he helped found the Panama City Urological Center and the Panama City Surgery Center, and was the founding chairman of Summit Bank.